 Kathryn is an Associate Lawyer at MacDonald & Associates, an employment law firm specializing in Canadian employment law for both employers and employees.
-She also the firm’s Media Director, and regularly provides commentary in the media.
+She is also the firm’s Media Director, and regularly provides commentary in the media.
 She appears frequently on Toronto NewsTalk 1010, Global News Radio 640 and writes a regular column in the National Post about justice issues.

-Kathryn is an experienced, versatile lawyer with a passion for advocacy.
+Kathryn is a dedicated, experienced and compassionate lawyer with a passion for advocacy.
 She is committed to resolution where possible, but also not afraid of the courtroom.
-She has successfully represented clients at trials and is a dedicated, fervent advocate in every stage of litigation.
-Kathryn also has experience representing clients at the Human Rights Tribunal of Ontario and before various other tribunals.
+She has successfully represented clients at trials and is a fervent advocate in every stage of litigation.
+Kathryn also has experience representing clients before the Human Rights Tribunal of Ontario, Canadian Human Rights Tribunal and before various other tribunals.
 Kathryn regularly appears in the Ontario Superior Court and has appeared before the Ontario Court of Appeal and the Ontario Divisional Court.
-In addition, Kathryn is an effective, strong negotiator and has extensive mediation experience.

 Kathryn’s passion for advocacy extends outside of the courtroom.
 She has worked to advance the rights of women and combat sexual harassment, domestic abuse and gender discrimination for over a decade.
 Kathryn has provided testimony on several occasions before a House of Commons Parliamentary Committee with respect to enhancing legislation that protects women and girls from exploitation and violence.
 Kathryn founded a national campaign that promoted the creation of sexual harassment and assault policies on university and college campuses across Canada.

 Prior to joining MacDonald & Associates, Kathryn worked as a litigator with top-rated litigation firms in Toronto and Vancouver.
 She was called to the British Columbia bar in 2013 and was called to the Ontario bar in 2015.

 Kathryn obtained an Honors B.A. from the University of Western Ontario in Women’s Studies and Feminist Research and a J.D. from the University of Calgary.
-While in law school, she served as an editor of the law school newspaper.
 Before commencing her legal career, Kathryn worked for a leading public policy think tank, wrote a weekly column on civic affairs and spearheaded a national NGO.